1 Linear Regression

 1.1 Introduction

-Suppose that we are trying to study two quantities \(x\) and \(y\) that we suspect are related – at least approximately – by a linear equation \(y=ax+b\).
+Suppose studying two quantities \(x\) and \(y\) that we suspect are related – at least approximately – by a linear equation \(y=ax+b\).
 Sometimes this linear relationship is predicted by theoretical considerations, and sometimes it is just an empirical hypothesis.

 On the other hand, we might look at a graph such as Figure 1.2, which plots the gas mileage of various car models against their engine size (displacement), and observe a general trend in which bigger engines get lower mileage.
-In this situation we could ask for the best line of the form \(y=mx+b\) that captures this relationship and use that to make general conclusions without necessarily having an underlying theory.
+In this situation we could ask for the best line of the form \(y=mx+b\) that captures this relationship and then draw empirical conclusions about this data without necessarily having an underlying theory.

 1.2 Least Squares (via Calculus)